Sigismund Payne Best: Second World War intelligence work

 In London, Prime Minister Neville Chamberlain, having seen Hitler violate the Munich agreement by seizing Czechoslovakia, was more than ready to foment a German coup.
 However, Best's suspicions that their German contacts might be double agents had been passed up the intelligence chain and the operatives were warned to stay away from the German border.
 In Britain, the top secret talks were seen by many – including the new First Lord of the Admiralty, Winston Churchill — as another Munich.

 Kidnapping

 In any case, not only were the talks a complicated German bluff, but the entire operation was brought to an abrupt end.
 Himmler had decided, over Schellenberg's objections, to have the British operatives abducted; the attempt by Georg Elser to assassinate Hitler at the Bürgerbräukeller, believed by Himmler to be the result of British machinations, forced the matter.
-The next day, in a daring and violent abduction, Best and Stevens were kidnapped from the Café Backus on the outskirts of Venlo – Klop was fatally wounded in the shootout with German agents – and rushed to Berlin.
+The next day, in a daring and violent abduction, Best and Stevens were kidnapped from the Café Backus on the outskirts of Venlo; Klop was fatally wounded in the shootout with German agents and rushed to Berlin.
 Under interrogation, Best and Stevens gave up detailed information on British espionage activities.
-Worse, Stevens was carrying on him a plain text list of SIS agents in Europe.
+Worse, Stevens was carrying on him a plaintext list of SIS agents in Europe.